Preparing Buildings for the Future, through Outcome Based Design

 - Controls to reduce ventilation rate during unoccupied periods

 - Staged fume exhaust fan control with velocity determined by wind studies to reduce energy use

 Data (Analytics) as Currency

 A guiding principle of real estate has long been “location, location, location.”
 Similarly, the guiding principle for systems in the built environment has become “information, information, information.”
 There is tremendous value in the data obtained from building systems waiting to be discovered and acted on to achieve better design and operational choices for your building.

-The concept of “Data as Currency” helps us talk about this emerging concept in a relatable way.
+The concept of “data as currency” helps us talk about this emerging concept in a relatable way.
 Traditional currency has value and that value is realized through equal exchanges of goods and services.
 Currency is also put to work, through investing, where an ROI is expected in exchange for the use of the currency.
-Thinking of Data in this way allows us to break the barrier of understanding of the complex world of data analytics and artificial intelligence in buildings.
-Considering Data as Currency helps makes better decisions about how to spend money to harvest and analyze data and to also better define what to expect in return for that investment.
+Thinking of data in this way allows us to break the barrier of understanding of the complex world of data analytics and artificial intelligence in buildings.
+Considering “data as currency” helps clients make better decisions about how to spend money to harvest and analyze data and to also better define what to expect in return for that investment.